OneWorldSchoolhouse/CodeStandards/languages/JavaScript/README.md

 * **Never pass strings to `setTimeout` or `setInterval`**

 ## JSHint / JSCS
 * Always use a Linter.
-The Web Essentials VS AddIn comes with one.
+The Web Essentials VS Add-In comes with one.
-* Use the `.jshintrc` and the `.jscsrc` file in the reposisotry to help keep all code consistent.
+* Use the `.jshintrc` and the `.jscsrc` file in the repository to help keep all code consistent.

 Linting your code is very helpful for preventing minor issues that can escape the eye during development.